 While we won't go into too much detail, some of the solutions listed above might work.
 If not, then it might require a bit more cleaning or some special treatment.
 Some mattresses will be easier than others, so pay attention and look up additional cleaning methods if needed.
 It might depend on the material of your mattress (at least the outside of it).
 There may be instructions specific to your brand and model you can look up online, so do a quick search if you need to so you can potentially save time.

 Also, for future reference, we would recommend the use of a mattress protector.
 They can add more padding, make sure your mattress lasts longer and are generally no more difficult to clean than sheets would be.
 Cleaning many styles is as easy as tossing them in the washer.
 It might be an extra load in the wash, but it is far less work than dealing with a stained mattress.
-A protector might even be necessary to keep your warranty active.
+A mattress protector might even be necessary to keep your warranty active.

 Getting blood out of the sheets isn't always easy, but we hope you can find the right solution for you.
-That means getting it out completely, doing so in a safe manner and being able to be proud of your sheets afterward.
+That means getting it out completely, doing so in a safe manner and being able to be proud of your sheets afterwards.
 It might require patience at times, but the above information should get you right on your way to a stain-free bedroom.
 Blood stain removal is tricky, but when you understand the general process, you should have no problem removing most stains.